mdn/content/files/en-us/web/http/headers/cache-control/index.md

 ### `no-transform`

-Same meaning with `no-transform` on response but on request.
+Same meaning that `no-transform` has for response, but for a request instead.

 ### `only-if-cached`